 Find articles and interviews containing content from Howard.

-The cloud business intelligence market is rapidly growing in adoption and importance.
-Thirty-five percent of the 1,182 participants in 2013 Wisdom of Crowds® Cloud Business Intelligence Market Study indicated that cloud BI is either “critical” or “very important” in their organizations, and those citing cloud BI as “not important” or “somewhat important” declined.
+In fact, according to Dresner Advisory’s 2013 Wisdom of Crowds Business Intelligence Market Study, 35 percent of the 1,182 participants indicated that cloud BI is either “critical” or “very important” in their organizations, and those citing cloud BI as “not important” or “somewhat important” declined.

 Driving this demand for cloud BI are small businesses eager to “level the playing field by deriving the benefits of business intelligence without any of the downside like heavy investments in infrastructure and staffing,” says Howard Dresner, president and founder of Dresner Advisory Services.

 The results of our 2013 Wisdom of Crowds® Collaborative Business Intelligence Market Study show that the collaborative BI market is in an early market dynamic.
 More than 60 percent of the respondents ranked collaborative BI as “critical,” “very important” or “important.”
 That said, it ranks #12 in priorities among the 19 technologies and initiatives we track as being strategic to business intelligence.